Memotech-Bill/MEMU/README.md

 * Linux X-Window: Displays in multiple windows.
 * Linux Framebuffer: No GUI required.
 One display at a time, full-screen.
 * Microsoft Windows: Does not have DART or Network emulation.
-* WORK IN PROGRESS: Experimental version using SDL.
-SDL has experimental support for Wayland.
+* Experimental version using SDL3.
+SDL3 has support for Wayland.
   It may also provide a single source usable on Windows & Linux, including Networking.
 * OBSOLETE: Raspberry Pi: A Linux build with the ability to use GPIO to connect additional hardware.
   *Not compatible with recent RPi OS*